Skip to content

 Become a Supporter

-In 2021, APD disclosed that unredacted traffic collision reports had been inadvertently published for nearly two years because of a records-system glitch, exposing birth dates and driver’s license numbers for 11,402 people, according to Alaska Public Media.
+In 2021, APD disclosed that unredacted traffic collision reports had been inadvertently published for nearly two years because of a records-system malfunction, exposing birth dates and driver’s license numbers for 11,402 people, according to Alaska Public Media.

 DysruptionHub Staff